aleaxit/gmpy/docs/conversion.rst

 Conversion methods
 ------------------

-A python object could interact with gmpy2 if it implements one the following methods:
+A python object could interact with gmpy2 if it implements one of the following methods:

 - **__mpz__** : return an object of <type 'mpz'>.
 - **__mpq__** : return an object of <type 'mpq'>.